NaN-tic/trydoc/doc/index.rst

 .. warning:: All values in the domain must to be in quotes, even True/False.

-It also has all options of `digure directive`_: alt, height, width, scale, align, name, target, class... the ``:class: CLASSLIST`` option adds the specified class to the default class *trydocview* (which can be changed with the configuration option *trydoc_viewclass*).
+It also has all options of `figure directive`_: alt, height, width, scale, align, name, target, class... the ``:class: CLASSLIST`` option adds the specified class to the default class *trydocview* (which can be changed with the configuration option *trydoc_viewclass*).